huuhait/xnt-core/docs/src/neptune-core/utxo_notification.md

 ### Neptune p2p network

-note: concept only. not yet supported in `neptune-core`.
+note: concept only. not yet supported in `xnt-core`.

 `Utxo` secrets that are destined for 3rd party wallets can be distributed via the neptune P2P network.
-This would use the same p2p protocol that distributes transactions and blocks however the secrets would be stored in a separate `UtxoNotificationPool` inside each neptune-core node.
+This would use the same p2p protocol that distributes transactions and blocks however the secrets would be stored in a separate `UtxoNotificationPool` inside each xnt-core node.

 There are challenges with keeping the data around in perpetuity as this would place a great storage burden on p2p nodes.
 A solution outside the p2p network might be required for that.